 Snacks for Post-Workout

 You exert a lot of energy when you exercise, and that can lead to a big boost in your appetite.
 Post-workout snacks help restore your energy levels and can also help to repair muscle damage.
 That's why it's a good idea to snack on one of these options about thirty minutes after your workout ends:

 - Protein shake or fruit smoothie

 Learn More About Healthy Eating and Exercise Goals at the Gateway Region YMCA

 Healthy snacking is just one aspect of an all-around healthy lifestyle.
 Let your friends at the Gateway Region YMCA help you explore healthier eating and exercise goals so that you can become a better version of yourself.
 If you're anywhere in the St. Louis area, we invite you to drop in and talk to a friendly member of our team.
 You can also contact us online to learn more about our programs and services.
-We can't wait to help you join your friendly neighborhood Y.
+We can't wait to help you find your friendly neighborhood YMCA.